NangoHQ/nango/README.md

 }
 ```

-To add a new API, create a new configuration file and add it to the `/integrations` folder of your Pizzly's instance.
-And if you feel like sharing, create a PR so that every developers can use it as well!
+And adding new APIs is very easy.
+Just create a new configuration file and add it to the `/integrations` folder of your Pizzly's instance.
+If you feel like sharing, you can even create a PR so that other developers will b able to use it as well!

 ## License